 Glenn Albrecht retired as professor of sustainability at Murdoch University in Perth, Western Australia in June 2014.
 He is now an Honorary Fellow in the School of Geosciences, The University of Sydney.
 He was at the University of Newcastle as Associate Professor of Environmental Studies until December 2008.
 He is an environmental philosopher with both theoretical and applied interests in the relationship between ecosystem and human health, broadly defined.
-He pioneered the research domain of 'psychoterratic' or earth-related mental health and emotional conditions with his concept of 'solastalgia' or the lived experience of negative environmental change.
-Solastalgia has become accepted worldwide as a key concept in understanding the impact of negative environmental change in academic, creative arts, social impact assessment and legal contexts.
-Albrecht’s work is increasingly cited in scholarly literature and is now being used extensively in course readings, new research theses and academic research in many disciplines including geography and environmental studies.
-His work is now published in languages other than English.
-He has publications in the field of animal ethics, most recently, on the ethics of relocating endangered species in the face of climate change pressures.
+He has pioneered the research domain of 'psychoterratic' or earth related mental health and emotional conditions with his concept of 'solastalgia' or the lived experience of negative environmental change.
+Solastalgia has become accepted worldwide as a key concept in understanding the impact of environmental change in academic, creative arts, social impact assessment and legal contexts.
+Glenn Albrecht’s work is now being used extensively in course readings, new research theses and academic research in many disciplines including geography, philosophy, literary and environmental studies.
+His work is also being published in languages other than English.
+He has publications in the field of animal ethics and has published on the ethics of relocating endangered species in the face of climate change pressures.
 His current major transdisciplinary research interest, the positive and negative psychological, emotional and cultural relationships people have to place and its transformation is one that sees him having a national and international research profile in an emergent field of academic inquiry where he has been recognised as a global pioneer.
 International citations to his academic productions are increasing annually and references to his psychoterratic concepts (particularly solastalgia) in global climate discussion, law, philosophy, art, music and culture are now too extensive to fully document.
 New concepts such as his idea of ‘The Symbiocene’ are also attracting international interest.
 Glenn now works as a ‘farmosopher’ on Wallaby Farm in the Hunter Region of NSW.
 He gives regular public talks on his work and its implications.
 Glenn Albrecht continues to research and publish in his chosen fields and he published a scholarly book, ‘Earth Emotions: New Words for a New World’, with Cornell University Press in May 2019.
 Earth Emotions was published in French with Les Liens Qui Libèrent in early 2020 and published in Spanish by MRA Ediciones, Barcelona, in late 2020.